dolphin-emu/dolphin/Readme.md

 Available video backends are "D3D" (only available on Windows) and "OGL".
-There's also "Software Renderer", which uses the CPU for rendering and is intended for debugging purposes, only.
+There's also "Software Renderer", which uses the CPU for rendering and is intended for debugging purposes only.

 ## Sys Files
 * `totaldb.dsy`: Database of symbols (for devs only)